6 pm | MATT BRUBECK & CAYLIE STAPLES

 No one will be refused admission for lack of funds

-In our 12th year of operation, as Zula Presents Something Else!, we are most grateful to Canada Council for the Arts, Department of Canadian Heritage, and The City of Hamilton for their financial support to make these festival events possible.
+IIn our 12th year of operation, as Zula Presents Something Else!, we are most grateful to Canada Council for the Arts, Department of Canadian Heritage, and The City of Hamilton for their financial support to make these festival events possible.
 We would also like to acknowledge and thank our partners Hamilton Public Library and Open Streets for their kind support and enthusiasm.
+As well, much gratitude goes to our diligent media partners Musicworks, Music Buddy, and CFMU.